craftercms/docs/source/.new-ia/by-role/site-admin/site-tools/remote-repositories.rst

 Remote Repositories
 ===================

-The **Remote Repositories** under |siteConfig| allows the user to view remote repositories linked to the site and options to pull and push to the listed remote repositories.
+The **Remote Repositories** under |siteTools| allows the user to view remote repositories linked to the site and options to pull and push to the listed remote repositories.
 It also allows the user to add a remote repository to the site.

 Below, we have a site **mysweetdotcom** with a link to a remote repository in GitHub: